Indefinite Pronouns

 He showed a little kindness to the stray dog.

-In these sentences, a little is used to describe a small, but sufficient amount of something that cannot be easily counted.
+In these sentences, a little is used to describe a small but sufficient amount of something that cannot be easily counted.

-A few is used with countable nouns, which are things that can be easily counted or measured, such as apples, books,” or people.
+A few is used with countable nouns, which are things that can be easily counted or measured, such as apples, books, or people.

-Examples: Can I have a few minutes of your time?
+For example, can I have a few minutes of your time?

 I have a few books that you might find interesting.